 Since the launch of the Inmate Construction Program, almost 300 students have graduated with nearly 70 percent securing full-time employment.

-Barnett tell students their paths could go either way.
+Barnett tells students their paths could go either way.
 At some point within the six-week program, an entire class is dedicated to reflecting on the difficulties that their peers faced after their release.
 With this awareness, the new class might be better equipped to thrive in those more difficult moments.
 More often after the program, students do.

 One student came to the program after 12½ years in prison for armed carjacking.
 When he got out, he was homeless and on probation for the next 18 months.
 But he had a car and a license, so the program connected him with a potential employer.
 After his interview, he got the job and made about $13 an hour while he lived in his car.
 Sixteen months later, he was making $18 an hour.